Legal Program Director

 As a former consultant for the American Bar Association, Ms. Greene created a toolkit and resource guide for pretrial Public Defenders.
 This toolkit was published on the ABA’s website to aid in improving the quality of holistic representation for defendants nationwide.

-Ms. Greene is excited and honored to join the Amara Legal Center team.
+Ms. Greene is a proud member of The National Black Lawyers Top 100.
+She is excited and honored to join the Amara Legal Center team.

 © Amara Legal Center.
 All rights reserved.
 Designed by PSK Creative.